NielsIH/ImageMapper/README.md

-# Quarry Inventory PWA
+# Image Mapper PWA

-A Progressive Web App for underground limestone quarry inventarisation, designed to work offline and capture location-based data with photos and annotations.
+A Progressive Web App for mapping photos and images to specific locations on any map or floor plan.
+Perfect for construction sites, archaeological surveys, property inspections, event planning, and more.
+Designed to work offline for use in any environment.

 ## Phase 1A: PWA Foundation ✅